Lost in Space Season 2: Exploring All Filming Locations of the Show

 Iceland

 Another location that was used for the shoot was the broad black beach west of Cape Dyrholaey.
 Dyrholaey was formerly an island of volcanic origin.
-The black sands of Dyrholaey, and its volcanic rocks allowed the team to create an otherworldly feel to the location.
+The black sands of Dyrholaey and its volcanic rocks allowed the team to create an otherworldly feel for the location.
 The crew made use of smoke machines for the scenes that were filmed there.
 The third and final location used in Iceland was Gullfoss waterfall, located in the canyon of the Hvita river.
 Certain scenes filmed at Gullfoss made use of drones in their filming.

 A common link between all three locations was the proximity of water.
-At the same time, all three locations offered raw landscape and beautiful light that allowed the team to create mesmerizing visuals.
+At the same time, all three locations offered raw landscapes and beautiful light that allowed the team to create mesmerizing visuals.
 Showrunner of the series, Zach Estrin, stated: “We needed to find places that people hadn’t shot before because we needed to create a whole new spectacular world.”
-This becomes evident in ‘Lost in Space’, throughout both the seasons, with the way the landscapes used are both breathtaking and otherworldly.
-It powerfully creates an extra-terrestrial atmosphere that is both mysterious and fantastical, weaving together all these landscapes to create a whole new world of its own…Ready to explored by the Robinsons!
+This becomes evident in ‘Lost in Space,’ throughout both the seasons, with the way the landscapes used are both breathtaking and otherworldly.
+It powerfully creates an extra-terrestrial atmosphere that is both mysterious and fantastical, weaving together all these landscapes to create a whole new world of its own…Ready to be explored by the Robinsons!

 Read More: Lost in Space Season 1 Ending, Explained